bekk/ndc-graphql-workshop/README.md

 **b) [Frontend] Implement the `pushFromWindow` mutation in the `Push`-component in `Character.js`.
 Use `react-apollos`'s `Mutation`-component.
 Useful documentation can be found here: https://www.apollographql.com/docs/react/essentials/mutations/**

 It is not just in Westeros the action is happening.
 Across the Narrow Sea, an important wedding is taking place.
-The ruggedly handsome Khal Drogo is marrying the beautiful Daenerys Targaryan.
+The ruggedly handsome Khal Drogo is marrying the beautiful Daenerys Targaryen.

 **c) Make sure the wedding takes place.
 Create a mutation taking two names as arguments.**